Pair density wave solution for a self-consistent model: Abstract

 \section{Abstract}

-In the $t-U-V$ Hubbard model on the square lattice we found self-consistent analytic solution for the ground state with coexisting d-wave symmetric bond ordered pair density wave (PDW) and spin (SDW) or charge (CDW) density waves, as observed in some high-temperature superconductors.
+In the self-consistent approximation for the two-dimensional mean field model we found analytic solution for the ground state with coexisting d-wave symmetric bond ordered pair density wave (PDW) and spin (SDW) or charge (CDW) density waves, as observed in some high-temperature superconductors.
 In particular, the solution gives the same periodicity for CDW and PDW, and a pseudogap in the fermi-excitation spectrum.